spaceshark123/NeuralNetwork/README.md

 - `help`: Display a list of available commands and their descriptions.

 - `create`: Create a new neural network by specifying its topology and activation functions.

+- `init`: initializes the neural network parameters (weights and biases) with the specified bias spread and weight initialization method. ('he' or 'xavier')

 - `load`: Load a pre-trained neural network from a saved model file.